mosets/docs/installation.md

 {answer}
 Although Joomla specify PHP 5.3.10 as the minimum requirement, it is an [End-of-life](http://php.net/supported-versions.php) (EOL) version that is not supported by PHP project any more.

 PHP 5.6 is the minimum recommended version.
-However, we recommend that you use PHP 7.2 or greater with Mosets Tree.
+However, we recommend that you use PHP 7.4 with Mosets Tree.
 {/answer}